 I will admit that it took me a few tries to find the best process for installing this border.
 The easiest way I found to install the wallpaper was by peeling off about an inch of the backing and attaching it to the tread.
 Once one side was attached, I slowly worked my way across the step pulling off the backing and smoothing the paper against the tread.

-As soon as I figured out that technique, the rest of the treads were a breeze to install.
+As soon as I figured out that technique, the rest of the risers were a breeze to install.
 Removing the backing a little bit at a time really helped to keep it wrinkle-free.

 STEP 3 | Smooth Out Bubbles

-Use the Tempaper squeegee to smooth out bubbles and creases as you pull off the backing and apply the remainder of the wallpaper.
+Use the Tempaper squeegee to smooth out bubbles and creases as you pull off the backing and apply the remainder of the paper.

 STEP 4 | Remove Excess Wallpaper